Consensys/mythril/README.md

 ### Function signatures

 Whenever you disassemble or analyze binary code, Mythril will try to resolve function names using its local signature database.
-It is located in `~/.mythril/signatures.json`.
-You can obtain the default database as follows:
+The database must be provided at `~/.mythril/signatures.json`.
+You can start out with the [default file](signatures.json) as follows:

 ```
 $ cd ~/.mythril